Dr. Guru Subramanyam937-229-3611

 16. Are there opportunities to work on research projects at UD as electrical and computer engineering students?

 Yes, we have opportunities for students to work with our professors and with University of Dayton Research Institute (UDRI) researchers on engineering research projects.
-These are "for-pay" projects where the students gain valuable experiences and financial support.Top
+These are "for-pay" projects where the students gain valuable experiences and financial support.Back to top from 16.
+Are there opportunities to work on research projects at UD as electrical and computer engineering students?

 17. What is the Innovation Center?
 What do students do in the Innovation Center?